thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 Creating a matcher in JavaScript is documented on the Jasmine site.
 Our challenge is the harder goal of creating a *custom matcher* implemented in TypeSript and well-defined types.

-First we need to enhance the `expect()` API and then implement custom matchers.
+First I need to enhance the `expect()` API and then implement custom matchers.

 The global Jasmine `expect()` method normally returns `<any>` value.
-To use custom matchers (with types), we want the **expect** to support returning a custom matcher.
+To use custom matchers (with types), I want the **expect** to support returning a custom matcher.

-Here is how we do that in a `custom-matchers.ts` module:
+Here is how I do that in a `custom-matchers.ts` module:

 {% highlight js %}
 {% raw %}